Dylan Moore Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.

-- The Angels' 4.46 team ERA ranks 19th among all MLB pitching staffs.
+- The Angels' 4.50 team ERA ranks 20th among all league pitching staffs.

+- Angels pitchers combine to allow 142 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his most recent time out on Saturday, the lefty tossed 4 2/3 innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.
+- The lefty's most recent time out was on Sunday against the Toronto Blue Jays, when he went 6 1/3 innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.